 Marquis finds out that he’s being held captive at a farmhouse by a woman named Eloise (played by Loretta Devine), a demented voodoo priestess who has a dual persona of being a friendly “church lady” and a wicked witch.
 Her mood swings are unpredictable, but largely based on whether or not she thinks she’s in control of a situation.
 She can get menacing very quickly if she thinks Marquis is trying to escape.

-Eloise tells Marquis that they found him in the plane crash and she insists that no one else was with him.
+Eloise tells Marquis that he was found in the plane crash, and she insists that no one else was with him.
 Marquis doesn’t quite believe her and he desperately wants to escape and find his wife and kids.
 Eloise, who calls herself a “root worker,” says that she doesn’t believe in a lot of technology and inventions, such as phones, computers, radios and television.

 The rest of the movie is basically a series of attempted escapes by Marquis, who finds out that Eloise uses body parts (human and animal) for her potions and spells.
 She tells Marquis she can nurse him back to health with the Boogity, a hoodoo doll that she has made from his skin and blood.
 She blows powdered potion in Marquis’ face to drug him.
 And later, Marquis witnesses a revival meeting with Eloise working her magic on some local people with disabilities.